-As noted in the "Kawaihau Planning District Land Use Map" to be included in the Updated Kaua'i General Plan, the subject property has an "Urban Center" a "Neighborhood General" land use designation.
+As noted in the "East Kauai Land Use Map" included in the General Plan, the subject property has a "Neighborhood General" land use designation.

-The lands surrounding the property to the north is designated as "Residential" and "Urban" by the County General Plan.
+The lands surrounding the property to the north is designated as "Residential Community" and "Neighborhood General" by the Kaua'i General Plan.

-The Property is contiguous to existing urban lands to the south and across the bypass road.
-These existing urban lands are zoned urban by the County of Kaua'i.
+The Property is contiguous to existing urban lands to the east and across the bypass road.
+These existing urban lands are Neighborhood General by the County of Kaua'i.